Dre Campbell Farm

 Keeping the soil consistently moist is critical once the potato plants start forming tubers.

-A high level of soil moisture encourages the growth of bacteria, which may crowd out S. Scabies on the surface of potatoes.
+A high level of soil moisture encourages bacterial growth.
+This may crowd out Streptomyces scabiei on the potato.

 5. Keep the Soil Slightly Acidic

 You can test your soil’s pH with an inexpensive soil pH tester.
-If it’s too alkaline, add some gardening sulfur according to the package directions.
+If it is too alkaline, add some gardening sulfur according to the package directions.

-Some other natural ways to lower the pH and increase soil acidity include adding compost or peat moss to the soil.
+Some other natural ways to lower the pH and increase soil acidity include adding compost or peat moss.

-The slight acidity creates an environment that is less favorable for the disease.
+The slight acidity creates an environment that is less favorable to the disease.

 6. Keep the Planting Area Free of Invasive Weeds

-It’s also important to keep your planting area clear of invasive weeds that can be hosts for potato scab.
+It’s also essential to keep your planting area free of invasive weeds that can serve as hosts for potato scab.

-Moreover, removing weeds regularly will promote better growth and yield in your crop.
+Moreover, removing weeds from around plants will promote better growth and yield in your crop.
 Therefore, stay on top of weeding, especially early in the growing season.

 7. Molasses

-Blackstrap molasses contains fatty acids that destroy pathogens that cause scab of potato.
-It is believed that the molasses will encourage the growth of beneficial bacteria and help them outcompete scab.
+Blackstrap molasses contains fatty acids that destroy pathogens that cause scab in potatoes.
+It is believed that the molasses will encourage the growth of beneficial bacteria, which may help outcompete scab.

 To use molasses as a preventative treatment, mix 1 cup of molasses with 5 gallons of water.
-When planting the potatoes, sprinkle this homemade solution on the soil under them.
+When planting the potatoes, sprinkle this homemade solution on the soil beneath them.

-Repeat this process a few more times during their growth.
+Repeat this process a few more times as they grow.

 8. Cueva Fungicide